informaticacba/Medipipe-Projects/Hand Tracking/README.md

 # Hand Tracking Projects

 So i have try to learn mediapipe library.
 For this, best way is to develop projects with it.
 This part of repo contains my hand tracking projects.
-The projects in this repo are :

-    - Volume Control
-    - Virtual Mouse
-    - Virtual Keyboard
-    - Virtual Paint
-    - Image Control
-    - Dr Strange Filter

 ## Volume Control Demo